-A table saw is probably not what you were thinking of when you first started reading this list.
-But a table saw can produce pretty awesome circles when it is done correctly.
+A table saw is probably not what you were thinking of when you first started reading this list, but using a table saw for cutting circles can produce remarkable results when it is done correctly.

-This is a longer process, but it can be useful for those who already own a table saw.
-Firstly, you’re going to want to get your circle somewhat circular.
-Just cut off the corners until you have something that is vaguely the size that you want.
-Next, you’re going to get another piece of wood and set up the pivot point for your workpiece.
-For this, you’ll need to measure out the radius from one side.
+This is a longer process, but it can be helpful for those who already own a table saw.
+First, you have to get your circle somewhat circular.
+Just cut off the corners until you have something vaguely the size you want.
+Next, you will get another piece of wood and set up the pivot point for your workpiece.
+For this, you’ll need to measure the radius from one side.
 Your workpiece will turn around this pivot point, getting cut to precisely the correct radius on each side.

 - HIGH PERFORMANCE ELECTRIC JIG SAW - 5 amp electric jig saw with a 3⁄4” blade orbital action for increased precision